Hands-on Gear Review

-The Yeti Tundra insulates very well.
+This insulates very well.
 The thick walls, tight-fitting lid, and white exterior serve to significantly slow heat transmission.
-In our head-to-head testing, the Yeti scored best of all.
-In extended usage in the deserts and beaches of the American west, the Yeti kept ice for days and days.
-In fact, one block of ice, in the wildly fluctuating temperatures of Indian Creek, Utah, lasted over 10 days in the Yeti.
+In our head-to-head testing, the Tundra scored best of all.
+In extended usage in the deserts and beaches of the American west, it kept ice for days and days.
+In fact, one block of ice, in the wildly fluctuating temperatures of Indian Creek, Utah, lasted over 10 days.

 Ease of Use

-The beefy construction and thick insulation means that the Yeti is heavier than cheaper coolers of similar capacity.
+The beefy construction and thick insulation means that the Tundra is heavier than cheaper models of similar capacity.
 But it is much lighter than the Pelican.
-The Yeti is approximately twice as heavy as the cheaper models in our test, while the Pelican is another 10 pounds heavier.
+It's approximately twice as heavy as the cheaper models in our test, while the Pelican is another 10 pounds heavier.
 To maintain the clean lines, presumably, Yeti does not equip any of its coolers with wheels.
 In this size category, that is fine.
-In the larger sizes of the Tundras, it is peculiar that they don’t build in wheels.
-Yeti does provide, however, the best carrying handles in our test.
+In the larger sizes of the Tundras, it is peculiar that they don't build in wheels.
+They do provide, however, the best carrying handles in our test.
 For solo carry there are low-profile inset handles just under the lid.
-These are rounded, close to the center of gravity, and don’t catch on stuff when packing in a car.
-For two person carry the Yeti comes equipped with longer rope handles.
+These are rounded, close to the center of gravity, and don't catch on stuff when packing in a car.
+For two person carry the Tundra comes equipped with longer rope handles.
 These rope handles are stiffened with plastic bars to make holding considerable weight easier.

-The Yeti Tundra is the most expensive in our test.
+This is the most expensive contender in our test.
 For most users, this will be a prohibitive cost.
 Something like our Best Buy winning Coleman 62 Xtreme Wheeled will far better suit anyone but the most dedicated user.
-However, if you use a cooler for a month or more each year or need to transport valuable cold cargo in hot climates, the Yeti Tundra 45 will pay for itself in food preservation and ice efficiency.
+However, if you use a cooler for a month or more each year or need to transport valuable cold cargo in hot climates, the Tundra 45 will pay for itself in food preservation and ice efficiency.